How to Update Wood or Oak Cabinets – is paint the MODERN answer?

-2. WHAT COLOUR ARE YOUR CABINETS (referring to general stain colour)?
+2. WHAT COLOUR ARE YOUR STAINED CABINETS (referring to general stain colour)?

-a.
-Kind of a muted ‘brown’ colour.
-They have a bit of warmth/colour, but nothing overpowering
+a. kind of a muted ‘brown’ colour with a bit of warmth/colour, but nothing overpowering

-b.
-A stronger warm tone, but it coordinates with my furnishings
+b. a stronger warm tone, but it coordinates with your furnishings

 3. HOW LONG DO YOU PLAN ON STAYING IN YOUR HOME?

-a.
-You’re going to have to drag me out (as long as possible)
+a. we’re going to have to drag you out

 4. HOW UPDATED IS THE REST OF YOUR HOME?

-a.
-It’s not very updated, I still have wood stained trims, doors and other finishes that could be updated – and I don’t plan on doing them all!
+a. it’s not very updated, as it still has wood stained trims, doors and other finishes that could be updated – and you don’t plan on doing them all!

-b.
-It’s somewhat updated, but I still have more do to and I WILL be doing it!
+b. it’s somewhat updated, but you still have more do to and you WILL be doing it!

 5. HOW WELL-COORDINATED ARE YOUR FLOOR/CABINETS?

-c.
-My floors are wood, but in a different stain colour than my cabinets OR they are tile/vinyl and aren’t updated and I’m not prepared to change them
+c. your floors are wood, but in a different stain colour than your cabinets OR they are tile/vinyl and aren’t updated and you’re not prepared to change them

 6. HOW UPDATED ARE YOUR COUNTERTOP AND BACKSPLASH?

-b.
-One or both of them are a bit dated, but I plan on changing them in the future
+b. one or both of them are a bit dated but you plan on changing them in the future

 7. HOW’S IT HANGIN’?
 YOUR DOORS THAT IS…